Canna, Scotland: Later years

 In 1881, the post-clearance population was recorded as 119 (62 of whom were on Sanday); that year, MacNeil sold the island to Robert Thom, a Glaswegian shipbuilder.
 Thom carried out a programme of investment, including an oak pier, a footbridge to Sanday, and a Presbyterian Church, St Columba's (though the population remained mostly Roman Catholic).
 In 1889, counties were formally created in Scotland, on shrieval boundaries, by a dedicated Local Government Act; Canna therefore became part of the new county of Argyll.
 However, the Act established a boundary review, which decided, in 1891, to move Canna to the county of Inverness, where Eigg already sat.

 In 1938, Thom's family sought a sympathetic buyer, selling Canna to John Lorne Campbell, who organised the island as a farm and nature reserve, while transforming Canna House into a private archive of Scottish Gaelic literature, history, and folklore.
 Campbell lived on Canna until his death in 1996, but donated the island to the National Trust in 1981.
 In the 1970s, local government reforms abolished the County of Inverness, and moved Canna into Highland.

 Campbell's American-born wife and fellow folksong collector Margaret Fay Shaw, remained at Canna House until her own death in 2004, at the age of 101.
 In the following year a cull against brown rats was ordered, for they had hitherto been allowed to expand to enormous numbers, and now threatened rare Manx shearwaters and human health; Canna is now rat-free.

 Some film footage that was recorded by Margaret Fay Shaw in the 1930s and 1940s became part of Solas, a film by Canna House archivist, Fiona J Mackenzie, based on Shaw's life.
 It was first exhibited in spring 2019.

 Stamps

 A single local stamp was issued for Canna in 1958 by then-laird John Lorne Campbell.
 The stamp shows Compass Hill and two Manx shearwaters, a seabird found in profusion on the island.
 Their use is optional and all proceeds from the sale – at the island farm and post office — go to the Shipwrecked Mariners Society.

 Overview of population trends

 There are population records going back to the 16th century, the earliest of which combine Canna and Sanday.
 Following the clearances, population numbers remained fairly stable at around 20 to 30 during the second half of the 20th century, but by the time of the 2001 census had dwindled to 6 (or including Sanday, 12).
-Since then new residents have settled on the island, bringing the 2009 population of Canna and Sanday to around 20 (see below).

-In 2015, it was reported that the population of Canna and Sanday had fallen to 19.